Entelodon: Paleoecology

+Based on its dental microwear, E. magnus had an omnivorous diet comparable to that of the modern wild boar.

 Entelodon remains are primarily known from Europe, although fossils have also been found in Kazakhstan, Mongolia, China, and even as far east as Japan.

 Entelodon magnus populated a broad swath of Europe, with remains found in Spain, Germany, France, Romania, and the Caucasus.
 Extensive remains of Entelodon deguilhemi were uncovered in Vayres-sur-Essonne, France.
 The Chinese Entelodon dirus is known from a single tooth discovered in Nei Mongol.